 Sarajevo might well be the most interesting and tourist-friendly cities in the Balkans, however, it sees only a fraction of the visitors that neighbouring Croatia or nearby Slovenia receive.
 This is a shame as Sarajevo is not only an incredibly historic city with an interesting and heartbreaking past, but it is also one of the most beautiful, eclectic, and vibrant capitals in the region making it an excellent place to spend a couple of days exploring.
-There are many things to do in Sarajevo that are sure to give you a greater understanding of this fascinating city and its history — both past and recent.
+Planning a great Sarajevo itinerary is sure to give you a greater understanding of this fascinating city and its history — both past and recent.

 If you’re thinking of visiting the capital of Bosnia & Herzegovina and are wondering what to do in Sarajevo, follow this one or two-day itinerary in order to make sure see all of the highlights while not sacrificing culture or history.
 Sarajevo is a complex city with many layers to it and while it is relatively small for a capital, there is a lot unpack in just a few days.